Thursday, January 22nd, 2015

 Mauritanian national Mohamedou Ould Slahi has been held at Guantanamo for 12 years now without trial and despite a dearth of evidence.
 A diary he kept of his torture is now being published around the world.
 SPIEGEL presents some excerpts.

 Country roads and dirt tracks lead to Mohamedou Ould Slahi’s former home in a small village near the capital city of Nouakchott.
 Children play football in front of the house, using two empty cola bottles as makeshift goals.
-Goats rummage through the trash foraging for anything […]
+Goats rummage through the trash foraging for anything edible.
+There […]

 No Comments